 Targeted Scrutiny – Introduction

-In 2016 CAMS made the decision to allow the roll out of Targeted Scrutiny to be used in Club and Multi Club speed events.
-Previously Targeted Scrutiny was only permitted by CAMS at State and National level speed events.
+In 2016 the decision was made to allow the roll out of Targeted Scrutiny to be used in Club and Multi Club speed events.
+Previously Targeted Scrutiny was only permitted at State and National level speed events.

 Now Club and Multi Club speed events can enjoy the benefits that Targeted Scrutiny brings to both the speed event organising Club and competitors.